Our

 Expectations of Home Learning

-Reading is also expected from the children 4 times per week – this is an important and life-long skill so we ask that you make the time to listen to your child read and sign their reading record at least 4 times per week.
+• Reading is expected from the children 4 times per week – this is an important and life-long skill so we ask that you make the time to listen to your child read and sign their reading record at least 4 times per week.
 When reading with your child, you could follow the following tips to question how much they have really understood from their reading;